The Sabbath

 However, there is not a single scripture in the New Testament that supports this contention.
 Similarly, there is not a single scripture in the Old Testament stating that the seventh day Sabbath was temporary.

 We have already seen in section 2.3 that the seventh day Sabbath was instituted even before sin entered the world.
-Nevertheless many maintain that the Sabbath was not known before Sinai - thus we must examine the question in detail.
+We must now confirm that the Sabbath was known and observed by Israel before the giving of the Ten Commandments on Sinai.

-5.1 Moses made the people rest (before Israel left Egypt)
+4.1 Moses made the people rest before Israel left Egypt

 Ex 5:5 And Pharaoh said, Behold, the people of the land now are many, and ye make them rest [Strong’s H7673, Shabath: repose] from their burdens.

-Note.
-The present tense is used here.
-Thus it was something they were actually doing, and not something Moses wanted them to do after they had left Egypt (as some teach).
+Note. ‘rest’ here is in the Perfect tense, which denotes a completed action.
+Thus it was something that Moses was making the people do at that time, not something Moses wanted them to do after they had left Egypt (as some teach).

 The incident of the manna occurs in Exodus chapter 16.
 It begins when Israel arrived at the wilderness on the fifteenth day of the second month after Israel left Egypt: